Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Linoone.md

 ---
 Ability1: Pickup
 Ability2: Gluttony
+Baby: 'No'
+BookImageName: HOME264.png
+BookShinyImageName: HOME264_s.png
 BoxSprite: SRD-BoxSprite-linoone.png
+DexCategory: Rushing Pokemon
+DexDescription: Linoones are always running at full speed, but they can only do so in straight lines.
+They find it very difficult to deal with a curved road.
+They excel at hunting but tend to eat a lot to recover from their tiring runs.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 5
+  Feet: 1.6
+  Meters: 0.5
 HiddenAbility: Quick Feet
 HomeSprite: SRD-HomeSprite-linoone.png
 Learnset: '[[SRD-Linoone-Learnset]]'
 Legendary: 'No'
 Name: Linoone
 Number: 264
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: linoone.png
 Type1: Normal
 Type2: ''
+Weight:
+  Hectograms: 325
+  Kilograms: 32.5
+  Pounds: 71.7
 ---

 #PokeroleSRD/Pokedex